 Temporary “Land” Open for Adventure.

-This past year was a big win for nature!
+The year 2020 was a big win for nature!
 According to the New York Post, 6 in 10 Americans said the pandemic made their hearts grow 3 sizes when pertaining to the outdoors.
 But now, with shortened days and cold temperatures, it’s not as easy to get out there.

 So how do adventurers cope and keep recreation on their Top 5 list?